Girls only require 3 pieces of equipment to play lacrosse:

 U14 (7/8) – At this age, if your daughter has been playing for a while, she has likely tried a few different heads and shafts and will know what she prefers.

-If your daughter to new to lacrosse and starting at U10, 12 or even 14, we’d recommend starting with a starter stick or a defense stick so she can better master the basics.
+If your daughter is new to lacrosse and starting at U10, 12 or even 14, we’d recommend starting with a starter stick or a defense stick so she can better master the basics.

 When looking for a stick, you can either purchase a premade model which comes fully assembled or you can build your own.
 For Beginners we recommend the premade model and as your player gets more involved in the sport, they may choose to build their own tailored to fit their needs.